 "The first thing I will do is...
 Begin.
 Open the mind-vault.Reveal.
 Delve.”
 (Ailís Ní Ríain, from FALLING)

-As a composer, she is interested in producing works which challenge, provoke and engage.
-She is particularly interested in cross-discipline collaboration, music in the public realm, music-theatre, sound installation and presenting contemporary music in diverse spaces.
-Projects include a wide variety of interests and ideas including a large-scale, year-long installation for a Castle; a suite of hotel-room based mini-operas, a music-theatre piece combining sign-language interpretation, animation, poetry and live music, a site-specific music and text installation for a shopping centre unit, a collaborative installation for the Liverpool Biennial 2010, a music installation for the home of the Brontë sisters and a commission for the RLPO's Ensemble 10/10 with Lori Lixenberg.
+In addition to concert music, her work incorporates a wide variety of interests and ideas including a large-scale, year-long installation for a Castle; a suite of hotel-room based mini-operas, a music-theatre piece combining sign-language interpretation, animation, poetry and live music, a site-specific music and text installation for a shopping centre unit, a collaborative installation for the Liverpool Biennial 2010, a music installation for the home of the Brontë sisters.

 Ailís Ní Ríain is also a published playwright published by Methuen Drama (Bloomsbury).